InfuseAI/primehub-python-sdk/docs/CLI/datasets.md

 Get a dataset or list datasets

 Available Commands:
-  create               Create a dataset delete               Delete a dataset by id get                  Get a dataset by name list                 List datasets update               Update the dataset upload_secret        Regenerate the secret of the upload server
+  get                  Get a dataset by name list                 List datasets

 Options:
   -h, --help           Show the help